itsFreddys/Shell-mockup/README.md

 Shell Replica

-This C program simulates a basic shell, proving a command-line interface to execute various commands.
+This C program simulates a basic shell, providing a command-line interface to execute various commands.

 - Shell commands
   - pwd: Prints the current working directory.